 In order to become a caterer yourself, or to simply understand the more theoretical and logistical side of catering as a self-employed domestic caterer, we will look to increase the number of advice, white papers and how-to informational articles on the business side of catering.

-We have already published articles on how to cater on a budget, popular catering dishes, how much a ‘full tray’ feeds, ideas for catering vans, for large groups, and how to control the temperature of your food as well as the portion sizes.
+We have already published articles on how to cater on a budget, popular catering dishes, how much a ‘full tray’ feeds, ideas for catering vans, for large groups, and how to control the temperature of your food and an introduction to sous vide cooking, as well as the portion sizes.

 Of course, as with any business, an appreciation of the financial aspects to running a catering service is vitally important.